Silletera Farms and Its History

 Silletero in Medellin.
 Year: 1965 - Photo by Alcadía de Medellín

-This colorful and beautiful route, which is the central axis of the Flower Festival, continues to be guarded and exposed to the whole world from the so-called “Silletero Farms,” most of which are still a family inheritance managed by generations who have bequeathed the love for the land, flowers and the profession of being a floriculturist.
-From these places, it is possible to immerse yourself in a journey full of history, traditions, colors, and much pride for locals and strangers for its identity and historical value for the city of Medellin.
+This colorful and beautiful route, which is the central axis of the Flower Festival, continues to be guarded and exposed to the whole world from the so-called “Silletero Farms,” most of which are still a family inheritance managed by generations who have bequeathed the love for the land, flowers, and the profession of being a floriculturist.
+From these places, it is possible to immerse yourself in a journey full of history, traditions, colors, and much pride for locals and visitors for its identity and historical value for the city of Medellín.

 Below, we present some of them so that you can get to know the family network and the tradition that each of these farms guards: